QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Summary

 \section{Summary}

-We hope that the presented package will serve as an indispensable tool for anyone, who wants to identify optimal protocols in noise metrology scenarios as well as for those who want to compare the performance of strategies of particular structure with fundamental bounds.
+We hope that the presented package will serve as an indispensable tool for anyone who wants to identify optimal protocols in noisy metrology scenarios as well as for those who want to compare the performance of strategies of a particular structure with fundamental bounds.

-While the package is at the moment focused solely on the single parameter \acs{QFI} optimization paradigm, it may be in principle developed further to cover Bayesian as well as multi-parameter frameworks.
+While the package is at the moment focused solely on the single-parameter \acs{QFI} optimization paradigm, it may be in principle developed further to cover Bayesian as well as multi-parameter frameworks.
 In case of Bayesian framework, though, we do not expect tensor-network methods to work as efficiently as in the \acs{QFI} case.
-This is mainly due to the need to use larger ancilla spaces to effectively feed-forward information which is systematically increasing with the growing protocol length, see \cite{kurdzialek2024} for more discussion.
-This would limit applicability of these methods to small scale problems only, and go against the main purpose of this package, which is to provide numerical methods that work efficiently for large-scale quantum metrology problems.
-For people interested in small-scale Bayesian estimation problems, we can recommend the QuanEstimation package \cite{Zhang2022}, where implementation of some of quantum Bayesian estimation methods can be found.
+This is mainly due to the need to use larger ancilla spaces to effectively feed-forward information that systematically increases with the protocol length, see \cite{kurdzialek2024} for further discussion.
+This would limit applicability of these methods to small-scale problems only, and go against the main purpose of this package, which is to provide numerical methods that work efficiently for large-scale quantum metrology problems.
+For people interested in small-scale Bayesian estimation problems, we can recommend the QuanEstimation package \cite{Zhang2022}, where implementations of some of the quantum Bayesian estimation methods can be found.

-In general, QuanEstimation package may be regarded as largely complementary to the present one.
+In general, the QuanEstimation package may be regarded as largely complementary to the present one.
 It provides a wider set of quantum estimation tools, combining both \acs{QFI}-based and Bayesian methods.
 The package also has numerous tools dedicated to analyzing and optimizing experimentally relevant quantum control frameworks, as well as some multi-parameter quantum estimation tools.
 QuanEstimation has optimization procedures that allow to optimize input states in a basic single quantum channel estimation problem, as well as optimize adaptive strategies, with some predefined control structures.
-This said, efficiency of the proposed algorithms is limited to small scale problems, and even in this case, the optimization procedures employed do not guarantee that the result obtained is indeed optimal.
+That said, efficiency of the proposed algorithms is limited to small-scale problems, and even in this case, the optimization procedures employed do not guarantee that the result obtained is indeed optimal.